Robert Woods Player Prop Bets for NFL Week 8 | Los Angeles vs. Houston 10/31/2021

 Matchup vs. Houston

-- Woods' 171 receiving yards in his single career matchup against the Texans are 104.5 more than his over/under for Sunday's game.
+- Woods had 171 receiving yards per game in one career matchup against the Texans, 105.5 more than his receiving yards prop bet over/under for Sunday's game (65.5).

 - Note: Woods' stats vs. Texans date back to 2016.

-- The 260.0 yards per game the Texans are giving up through the air makes them the NFL's 16th-ranked pass defense.
+- The Texans have the NFL's 16th-ranked pass defense this season, allowing 260.0 yards per game through the air.

-- With 12 passing TDs conceded this year, the Texans defense is ranked 17th in the NFL.
+- The Texans' defense is 17th in the NFL, allowing 1.7 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Lions, Woods was targeted six times, picking up 70 yards on six receptions.
+- In last week's matchup with the Lions, Woods reeled in six passes for 70 yards while being targeted six times.

-- Woods has put up 251 yards during his last three games (83.7 per game) with one touchdown, reeling in 20 passes on 25 targets.
+- Over his last three outings, Woods has caught 20 passes for 251 yards and one touchdown.
+He was targeted 25 times, and averaged 83.7 yards per game.

 Woods' Los Angeles Teammates